victorjoh/twinpin/README.md

 develop this game to satisfy my functional programming itch.

 ## Build dependencies
 Stack is used to build the project.
 Stack will download most of the other build dependencies but there are some manual steps required to get SDL2 working.

 ### Windows specific setup
 To set up SDL2 for Windows, follow step 1-4 in [this Reddit post](https://www.reddit.com/r/haskellgamedev/comments/4jpthu/windows_sdl2_is_now_almost_painless_via_stack/).

+### Fedora specific setup
+TODO

 ## How to build and play
 `stack build` to build